Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 ## Available Cameras

 These are the default cameras already available in each vehicle.
-Apart from these, you can add more cameras to the vehicles and external cameras which are not attached to any vehicle through the [settings](settings.md).
+Apart from these, you can add more cameras to the vehicles or make them are not attached to any vehicle by setting them as `external`.

 ### Car
 The cameras on car can be accessed by following names in API calls: `front_center`, `front_right`, `front_left`, `fpv` and `back_center`.
 Here FPV camera is driver's head position in the car.